rarible/protocol/docs/getting-started/quick-start.md

 You can use any public collection to mint and sell NFTs.

-If you want to create your collection, you have to use the deploy function in Ethereum blockchain through the Union SDK.
+If you want to create your collection, you have to use the deploy function in Ethereum blockchain through the Multichain SDK.
 ERC-1155 and ERC-721 collections look the same.

 ```typescript
 const ethereum = new Web3Ethereum({ web3: web3 }) //user web3 instance